dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 There is a lot of low-hanging and high impact work to do.

 If you're interested in being paid to focus more on these topics, then consider applying for a job.
-NVIDIA's RAPIDS team is looking to hire engineers for Dask development with GPUs.
+NVIDIA's RAPIDS team is looking to hire engineers for Dask development with GPUs and other data analytics library development projects.

 -  [Senior Library Software Engineer - RAPIDS](https://nvidia.wd5.myworkdayjobs.com/en-US/NVIDIAExternalCareerSite/job/US-TX-Austin/Senior-Library-Software-Engineer---RAPIDS_JR1919608-1)

-That's a fairly generic posting.
-If you're interested the posting doesn't seem to fit then please apply anyway and we'll tweak things as necessary.